 St. Thomas is a place where children and youth find authentic welcome, not only in program and resource decisions, but throughout our common life.
 This means welcoming and enjoying the way kids use this space and the liveliness and unexpectedness of young energy.
 St. Thomas is a Safe Sanctuary and follows a set of policies that help to make congregations safe places where children, youth and elders may experience the abiding love of God and fellowship within the community of faith.
-All adults who teach or staff the nursery undergo a background check.
+All adults who teach children undergo a background check.

 Children in Worship As a liturgical church, we believe that the depth and beauty of worship are “caught” as much as “taught.”
 Children are always welcome in worship and there are occasional parts of worship especially for children, such as children’s sermons and entire services designed with children in mind.
 Read more…